-Senenmut (literally “mother’s brother” sometimes transliterated as Senemut or Senmut) was one of the most powerful and famous (or infamous) officials of ancient Egypt.
-At the height of his power he was the Chief Steward of Amun, Tutor to the Princess Neferure and confidant (and possibly lover) of the pharaoh Hatshepsut.
+Senenmut (literally “mother’s brother”, sometimes transliterated as Senemut or Senmut) was one of the most powerful and famous (or infamous) officials of ancient Egypt.
+At the height of his power he was the Chief Steward of Amun, Tutor to the Princess Neferure and confidant (and possibly lover) of the Pharaoh Hatshepsut.
 However, both his early career and the circumstances surrounding his death and burial are obscure.

-Ramose did not bear any official title, merely the honorific “reveared” and his wife is simply referred to as “lady of the house” (a common title for a woman of some means but with no specific honorific role).
+Ramose did not bear any official title, merely the honorific “revered” and his wife is simply referred to as “lady of the house” (a common title for a woman of some means but with no specific honorific role).
 Ramose seems to have died early in the career of Senenmut and was given a simple burial, however, he was later reburied in a more lavish tomb with his children and his wife Hatnefer who received a notably richer burial.

-None of the monuments of Senenmut predate the joint reign of Tuthmosis and Hatshepsut but it is generally suggested that his career began during the reign of Tuthmosis I, possibly in the army of as the Oversear of Seals or Overseer of the Audience Chamber, but to date no definitive evidence of this has been discovered.
+None of the monuments of Senenmut predate the joint reign of Tuthmosis and Hatshepsut.
+It is generally suposed that his career began during the reign of Tuthmosis I, possibly in the army of as the Overseer of Seals or Overseer of the Audience Chamber, but to date no definitive evidence of this has been discovered.

 Senenmut was promoted to the position of Steward of Amun (possibly in year seven of the co-regency of Hatshepsut and Tuhmosis III when the queen declared herself pharaoh).
 He is often credited as the architect of the mortuary temple of Hatshepsut (Djeser-Djeseru) at Deir el Bahri, largely because he held the post of “Overseer of works of Amun at Djeser Djeseru” but there is no firm evidence that he actually designed the complex.

-Some commentators have suggested that Senenmut and Hatshepsut were lovers and some have even proposed that Neferure was his child (although this is less likely).
-Senenmut does not seem to have married or had attested children, which was rather unusual in ancient Egyptian society.
-He is depicted on his own or with his parents in depictions which would normally include his wife and his brother was placed in charge of his funerary provisions (a job which would generally fall to his child).
+In depictions which would normally include his wife Senenmut is depicted on his own or with his parents, and his brother was placed in charge of his funerary provisions (a job which would generally fall to his child).
 There is also circumstantial evidence from statuary (such as the image of Senenmut and Neferure in which the princess appears to be emerging from his body), from graffiti (the depiction of an unnamed pharaoh and a common person in an erotic pose which is often though to represent Queen Hatshepsut and Senenmut), from his own inscriptions (while it was common for an official to describe themselves as “beloved of their lord” he also makes statements such as “I entered into the mysteries of the lady of the two lands”) which may hint at a sexual relationship between the Queen and her official.
 This is, of course, highly speculative.

 - Peter F. Dorman (1988) The Monuments of Senenmut: Problems in Historical Methodology